Postmodern literature: Fragmentation

 Fragmentation is another important aspect of postmodern literature.
 Various elements, concerning plot, characters, themes, imagery and factual references are fragmented and dispersed throughout the entire work.
 In general, there is an interrupted sequence of events, character development and action which can at first glance look modern.
 Fragmentation purports, however, to depict a metaphysically unfounded, chaotic universe.
 It can occur in language, sentence structure or grammar.
 In Z213: Exit, a fictional diary by Greek writer Dimitris Lyacos, one of the major exponents of fragmentation in postmodern literature, an almost telegraphic style is adopted, devoid, in most part, of articles and conjunctions.
 The text is interspersed with lacunae and everyday language combines with poetry and biblical references leading up to syntax disruption and distortion of grammar.
 A sense of alienation of character and world is created by a language medium invented to form a kind of intermittent syntax structure which complements the illustration of the main character's subconscious fears and paranoia in the course of his exploration of a seemingly chaotic world.

 Patricia Lockwood's 2021 Booker-shortlisted novel, No One Is Talking About This is a recent example of fragmentation, employing the technique to consider the effects of internet usage on quality of life and the creative process.
+Additionally, Brandon Hobson's 2025 PEN Jean Stein finalist novel, The Devil is a Southpaw uses fragmentation to consider the chaotic world of juvenile incarceration and an unreliabile narrator.